Skip to Content

 Wapta Falls in Yoho National Park

-It reminded me a bit of my visit to Niagara Falls, wide with a short drop and lots of volume.
+Like Niagara Falls, it is wide with a short drop and lots of volume.
 It did not surprise me it earned the nickname “little Niagara.”
 The views are striking at the lookout above the falls, but the outlook from the falls’ base is equally jaw-dropping.

 This walk through the forest was relatively easy and family-friendly.
 As the widest waterfall on the Kicking Horse River, the short hike there does not disappoint.